Time-dependent Hierarchical Dirichlet Model for Timeline Generation: Conclusion

 \section{Conclusion}

-In this paper, we develop a novel topic model denoted as time-dependent Hierarchical Dirichlet Model (HDM) to explore the hierarchical topic structure for timeline generation.
-Our model aptly combines Dirichlet Tree with Dirichlet Processes and can automatically learns the structure of trees across corpus.
+We develop a novel topic model denoted as time-dependent Hierarchical Dirichlet Tree (tHDT) to explore the hierarchical topic structure for timeline generation.
+Our model aptly combines Dirichlet Tree with Dirichlet Processes and can automatically learn the structure of trees across corpus.
 Different levels of Markovian time dependency and background information are considered for tree structure construction.
-We build an experimental system on 8 real long-term events that public concern.
+We build an experimental system on 8 real long-term events of public concern.
 Experimental results illustrate the effectiveness of our proposed model.